Wednesday, 9 October 2019

 showing the ''G.M." the generally accepted

-term for denoting the stability of a vessel.
+term for denoting the stability of vessel.

 It had been designed for the Koombana,